Options Trading Is About Math, Not Gambling

 Let’s say you have a strategy that wins 65% of the time with an average win of $100, and loses 35% of the time with an average loss of $150.
 You can calculate your expected return per trade: (65% × $100) + (35% × -$150) = $12.50.
 This helps you figure out how much to risk on each trade.

-Another common mistake is not accounting for rare but devastating events—things that don’t happen often but can wipe you out when they do.
+A common mistake is not accounting for rare but devastating events.
+These are event that don’t happen often but can wipe you out when they do.
 While these events are statistically unlikely, they happen enough that you need to factor them into any probability-based strategy.

 The real power of probability-based options trading becomes obvious over longer periods.
 While any individual trade might not work out as expected, a systematic approach based on sound probability analysis tends to make money over many trades.

-This is similar to how casinos work—they might lose money to individual players on any given night, but their mathematical edge ensures they make money over time.
-The difference is that skilled options traders can position themselves as the house rather than the player, collecting premiums from others who are essentially gambling.
+This is similar to how casinos work.
+They might lose money to individual players on any given night, but their mathematical edge ensures they make money over time.
+The difference is that skilled options traders can position themselves as the house rather than the player, collecting money from others who are essentially gambling.